 Absolutely, if I'm available.
 I love working through multiple phases of a project or facilitating a series of group meetings that build upon one and other.
 I can also meet with you on a regular basis as you are developing a project or a curriculum and serve as a sounding board to help you work out your ideas.

 Ah the million dollar question - and the answer you assumed I'd respond with: it depends.
-I typically set a rate for indirect work (when I am working on your project from my office or over the phone or even in meetings with you) and direct work (when I am leading a training or facilitating a meeting).
-Depending on your needs, that might include hourly rates or daily rates or a combination.
-I try to be fair and competative with other facilitators and I particularly try to meet the needs of educational and nonprofit organizations who I know are not always flush with funds for consultants.
+Depending on your needs, a contract might be project based, and might include hourly rates or daily rates or a combination.
+I try to be fair and competitive with other consultants and I particularly try to meet the needs of educational and nonprofit organizations who I know are not always flush with funds.

 Probably!
 I have been leading workshops and facilitating in Vermont (and beyond) for over 15 years and have built up a network of trusted colleagues with a variety of skills and areas of expertise.
 I love working with a partner and may be able to call on these colleagues to team up with me for your project.

 Yes, that is always a possibility.
-Right now this consulting business is a part-time gig and I have young kids so travel will be limited, but for the right project I will always consider it.
-Travel costs will be incorporated into your quote.
+While much of my work takes place in Vermont because of my network and love for this State, for the right project I will always consider it.
+Travel costs will be incorporated into your quote as appropriate.

 Yes!
 I have experience leading online webinars for groups outside of Vermont, and have completed coursework in designing and implementing online courses.
 I know that its not enough to just post your material online and call it a webinar; you have to create engaging ways for participants to get involved in the learning.
 I would love to talk to you about whether this approach would work for your needs.